-- 1. The aircraft adjusts its orientation. - 2. a.
-If the aircraft is further than 20 m from the Home Point, it ascends to the pre-set RTH altitude and then flies to the Home Point at a speed of 12 m/s.
+- 1. The aircraft adjusts its orientation. - a.
+If the aircraft is further than 20 m from the Home Point when the RTH procedure begins, it ascends to the pre-set RTH altitude and then flies to the Home Point at a speed of 12 m/s.
 If the current altitude is higher than the RTH altitude, the aircraft flies to the Home Point at the current altitude.
 Forward and Backward vision systems are enabled. - b.
-If the aircraft is between 5 m and 20 m from the Home Point, it flies to the Home Point at the current altitude.
-If the current altitude is less than 2 m, the aircraft ascends to 2 m and then flies to the Home Point at a speed of 3 m/s. - c.
+If the aircraft is between 5 m and 20 m from the Home Point when the RTH procedure begins: - If the RTH at Current Altitude option is enabled the aircraft flies to the Home Point at the current altitude, unless the current altitude is less than 2 m, in which case the aircraft ascends to 2 m and then flies to the Home Point at a speed of 3 m/s. - ii.
+If the RTH at Current Altitude option is disabled, the aircraft lands immediately. - c.
 If the aircraft is less than 5 m from the Home Point when the RTH procedure begins, it lands immediately. - 3.
 After reaching the Home Point, the aircraft lands and the motors stop.